zhenyaderyaka/perf-ui/README.md

     `t` - test file name

-    `e` - test environment or scenario from test file
+    `e` - test suite or scenario from test file

     `your_local_path_to_reports` - path on your local filesystem where you want to store reports from this execution